-It is important that consumers are clear that the Yoga Alliances (i.e.Australia/Canada/Italia/UK/U.S) are membership organisations that maintain a self-regulated independent Registry of yoga teachers whose training and teaching experience meets their minimum standards.
+It is important that consumers are clear that the most significant yoga organisations -Yoga Alliance® (International/Australia/Italia/New Zealand), Canada, Italia, UK and U.S, are membership organisations that maintain a self-regulated independent Registry of yoga teachers whose training and teaching experience meets their minimum standards.

-The Registry acts to protect the public by highlighting appropriately qualified individuals who have received an approved level of training and experience.
+The Registry of each Alliance acts to protect the public by highlighting appropriately qualified individuals who have received an approved level of training and experience.
 The registry therefore presents a source of information on suitably qualified individuals for those seeking advice on yoga or offering employment in the field of yoga anywhere in the world.
-Members of the Registry are issued a certificate of membership/registration confirming their status as a RYT (Registered Yoga Teacher) or RYS (Registered Yoga School) for a set duration of time, at which the candidate must renew.
+Members of the Yoga Alliance Registry are issued a certificate of membership confirming their status as a RYT (Registered Yoga Teacher) or RYS (Registered Yoga School) for a set duration of time, at which the candidate must renew.

-The registration of yoga teachers and schools is not a certification, but rather a voluntary process collectively developed by the abovementioned Alliances to help regulate and support those in the field of yoga, and the development of yoga into the future.
+The registration of yoga teachers and schools is not required by law, it is a voluntary process collectively developed by the Yoga Alliance organisations above to help regulate and support those in the field of yoga, and the development of yoga into the future.
 The registration therefore with any yoga organisation has no legal force anywhere in the world.

 There is No “Global Yoga Governing Body” in the world.
-There is no statutory regulation of Yoga in Australia, USA, Europe, Canada, UK, or anywhere else in the world and none has yet been recommended.
+There is no statutory regulation of Yoga in Australia, U.S, Europe, Canada, UK or elsewhere in the world and none has yet been recommended.
 The term ‘Governing Body’ is a non-protected one and as such carries no legal authority whatsoever.

 The most important thing to know about teaching yoga is that individuals practicing a regulated profession (i.e. Medical Doctor, Lawyer, Teacher, etc.), need to be able to show evidence of registration with the appropriate regulatory body, in others like teaching yoga, it is not because still is an unregulated profession for which there is no legal requirement or restriction on practice with regard to licenses, or registration with a yoga body.
 Those in unregulated professions must demonstrate their competence through evidence of experience or education and training.